DataDog/sdlc-gitops-sample-stack/README.md

 This repo gives you a complete, cloneable, end-to-end demo of a golang/java stack hooked up to DataDog and Kubernetes.
 Rather than going service-by-service through a Kubernetes setup and then the Datadog integration, you can simply clone this repo, make some minor modifications to integrate into your environment, and get started.
 If you don’t intend to run it as it is, it also provides a complete reference for how the different pieces come together.

+Buzzword bingo:

+**Application Stack**:
+- **GitHub docker build pipelines** - PR checks and automatic image creation and release onto the GitHub docker registry
+- **GitOps with ArgoCD** - ArgoCD manifests to deploy the stack and application manifests for ArgoCD to deploy.
+GitHub pipelines are used to automatically update image versions when changes are merged into main
+- **Some example REST services that do important things** - A golang service simple-api provides mountain pass information, and a java service downstream-api provides a summarised view over the top

+**Datadog**:
+- **Service Catalog Integration** - provides a consolidated view of the deployed services, performance insights, cost impact, and ownership
+- **CI/CD pipeline visibility** - monitor and assess the performance and cost impact of the GitHub and ArgoCD pipelines as your application changes pass from `main` through to running Kubernetes environments
+- **Test visibility** - promote visibility of unit tests, results, and performance into your Datadog dashboards
+- **Code analysis** - assess the applications and pull requests for security vulnerabilities in their code, and known vulnerabilities in included libraries.
+Integrated with GitHub provides feedback on pull requests.
+- **Application performance monitoring** - Provide end-to-end visibility into the running applications and the underlying Kubernetes cluster, from distributed application traces to system-level metrics

+Want to get started with Datadog + end-to-end SDLC onto Kubernetes?
+You're in the right place.

 ## The Mountain Passes App

 The stack focusses on the _very important business_ of cataloging mountain passes. **pass-api** provides CRUD access to the underlying passes, storing a location, country, and total ascent for each, whilst **pass-summary-api** provides aggregate statistics over the top.
 Pass information is ultimately stored in a PostgreSQL database by the **pass-api**.